izazakuro/Pac-Man-by-Unity/README.md

 I will just upload my C# scripts because I am facing some error in the unity engine, and I will write the error specifically below.

 All of the Sprites are come from creator of these videos.
+You could get the Sprites from the first link I pasted.

 I finished all of the part he done, and the final test is also worked well.
-However, when I restart the project , I got some errors like these.
+However, when I restart the project , I got some errors such like these.

 /*
 NullReferenceException: Object reference not set to an instance of an object